 Municipal PSC Information Request Resolutions to provide your constitiuents and all ratepayers of Wisconsin cost-benefit studies examining all available energy solutions.
 The WI Public Service Comission (PSC) is considering a sweeping package of high capacity transmission additions with costs to electric customers well into the billions.
 These dollars are fully guaranteed to utilities with very high financing costs over a period of 40 years.
-When energy use drops, utilties are permitted to increase our rate of faclity fees to make up the differennce.
+When energy use drops, utilties are usually permitted to increase our rate of faclity fees to make up the differennce.

 Cardinal Hickory Creek 345 kV Middleton-Dubuque